 There are many upper level classes which have additional requirements which are mandatory in order for our students to take.
 For example, if you are in Level IV ballet classes- you must take a minimum of three weekly Level IV ballet classes.
 This is to physically comprehend and maintain the intense pre-professional syllabus that is taught throughout.
 Also, if you are en pointe, you must take a minimum of two technique classes per week.
 Most students en pointe take 4-5 technique classes per week in addition to other forms of performing arts.
 Ballet is always suggested, but not required, for every student no matter what classes you attend.

 Every student of Chambers Performing Arts has the opportunity to perform in our Annual Shows in May at the end of each season.
 Any student can also audition for an acting or vocal part in the shows, as well-not only our acting students.
 All ages, levels, and forms of performing arts at Chambers come together to forge an incredible and originally written production each season.
-We only perform at the best professional theatres in the area-never at high schools or churches- and are proud to support the Infinite Energy Center, formerly known as the Gwinnett Performing Arts Center in its state-of-the-art theatre which is nicer than some Broadway theatres.
+We only perform at the best professional theatres in the area-never at high schools or churches, in state-of-the-art theatres which are nicer than some Broadway theatres.
 99.9% of all students participate in our shows, so please mark your calendars early so you do not miss out on this fabulous experience-the culmination of the year’s training: the performance.

 We welcome all of your feedback at Chambers Performing Arts and there are several ways for you to let us know how we are serving your needs: